 Climate Action Simulation Materials

-When you’re ready to run your game, you can find the materials you’ll need to run your event in the section below.
+When you’re ready to run your game, you can find the materials you’ll need to run your event here.
 We update the materials regularly to keep up with our latest facilitation techniques, simulator updates, and general climate science—so make sure you have the latest version before running your next event!
 Briefing statements and other materials for the game are also available in dozens of languages beyond English.

 Promote Your Event